Intermediate ALPs (Grades 3-5)

 Hands-On Equations: This is a unique program that provides students with the foundational beginning of algebra in the 3rd, 4th, and 5th grades.
 Hands-On Equations performs the essential function of demystifying algebraic notation through its unique visual representation of equations using pawns and numbered cubes.
 Students are expected to complete levels I-III of Hands-On Equations between grades three and five.

 Jacob’s Ladder: This reading comprehension strategy was developed by the Center for Gifted Education at the College of William and Mary.
 It targets specific skills by moving students from basic understanding to critical literary analysis.

-Crosswalk: Is a curricular alignment designed to link advanced learning opportunities to the grade level reading curriculum in which students participate in hands-on real-world experiences as they research engaging topics.
+- Crosswalk: a curricular alignment designed to link advanced learning opportunities to the grade level reading curriculum in which students participate in hands-on real-world experiences as they research engaging topics

-William and Mary: This program emphasizes literature, higher-level questioning, persuasive writing, oral communication, and language study.
-A strong emphasis is placed on developing an understanding of the concept of change with increased depth and complexity.
+- William and Mary: emphasizes literature, higher-level questioning, persuasive writing, oral communication, and language study with a strong emphasis placed on developing an understanding of the concept of change with increased depth and complexity

 ALPs Single-Subject Math Trail, Grades 3-5: Students identified as Gifted and Talented or Advanced in mathematics will participate in the math Single-Subject Trail in Grades 3-5.
 These students receive “compacted” instruction of on-grade level mathematics.
 Compacting is followed by the full implementation of M³: Mentoring Mathematical Minds.